* Dollar gains after U.S. payrolls rise by 175,000 in May

 By Herbert Lash

-NEW YORK, June 7 (Reuters) - The dollar and global equity markets advanced on Friday after U.S. jobs data for May quashed investors’ concerns that the Federal Reserve would soon start easing back on its stimulus program.
+NEW YORK, June 7 (Reuters) - The dollar rose and global equity markets rallied on Friday after U.S. jobs data for May quashed investors’ concerns that the Federal Reserve would soon start easing back on its stimulus program.

-Nevertheless, investors are coming around to the notion that the Fed would begin to reduce its bond buying in support of the economy, perhaps as soon as September.
+Still, investors are coming around to the notion that the Fed would begin to reduce its bond buying in support of the economy, perhaps as soon as September.
+The program has been instrumental in pushing stocks to successive highs since March.

 Employment outside the farming sector in the world’s leading economy rose by 175,000 last month, just above the median forecast in a Reuters poll, Labor Department data showed.